-Accepting comments on WordPress doesn’t require a plug-in.
+Accepting comments on WordPress doesn’t require a plugin at all.

 With its built-in commenting system, WordPress has taken the guesswork out of receiving comments.

 A lot of bloggers use this system because it’s configured, pre-activated, and like the WordPress core itself, free of charge.

 Bottom line: it’s ready to use when you are.

 This is what a lot of bloggers (especially those new to the blogging world) are looking for.

 The built-in WordPress commenting system stands out for its user-friendliness.

 Readers are only required to leave their name and email to comment.

 Less hassle for visitors to go through equals more comments for you.